-In the investigation summarized in this report, the author was forced to rely primarily on the creep data obtained from the specimens loaded with a uniaxial stress of 2400 psi, since the information obtained from the shrinkage specimens was questionable and since any errors caused by poor estimates of shrinkage would have a significant effect on the estimated creep behavior of specimens loaded with a uniaxial stress of 600 psi and to a certain extent on the radial strains for specimens loaded with a 2400 psi stress.
+In the investigation summarized in this report, the author was forced to rely primarily on the creep data obtained from the specimens loaded with a uniaxial stress of 2400 psi.
+The information obtained from the shrinkage specimens was questionable, and errors caused by poor estimates of shrinkage would have a significant effect on the estimated creep behavior of specimens loaded with a uniaxial stress of 600 psi and to a certain extent on the radial strains for specimens loaded with 2400 psi.